drardin/RockBox/README.md

 -e LEVEL_NAME="A World Name" \
 rardind/rockbox:latest
 ```
+*Note: The last line must not include a backslash*

-### Property Variable Mapping Table
+### Property Mapping Table
-The docker container runtime variables are mapped nearly identically, other than being uppercase and `-` being replaced with `_`.
+The docker container runtime variables are mapped to server.properties value pairs nearly identically, other than being uppercase and `-` being replaced with `_`.
 If the default value is acceptable, then the variable doesn't need to be defined at runtime.

 | Docker Container Runtime Environment Variable| Default Value     | Acceptable Options                                      |
 |----------------------------------------------|-------------------|---------------------------------------------------------|